Free Rapid Antigen Tests (RATs) are available now

 - What do I do if I have tested positive to COVID-19 or have had close contact with a confirmed COVID-19 case?

-If you have tested positive for COVID-19 or have been in close contact with a COVID-19 positive person, please refer to the WA Government recommendations on testing and isolation: COVID-19 Coronavirus: Testing and Isolation Guide
+If you have tested positive for COVID-19 or have been in close contact with a COVID-19 positive person, please refer to the WA Government recommendations.
+You are strongly encouraged to stay home if feeling unwell.

 Please also log your information as follows: